firebase/quickstart-java/CONTRIBUTING.md

-# Contributing to the Firebase Node.JS Quickstarts
+# Contributing to the Firebase Java Quickstarts

-We'd love for you to contribute to our source code and to make the Firebase Node.JS Quickstarts even better than it is today!
+We'd love for you to contribute to our source code and to make the Firebase Java Quickstarts even better than it is today!
 Here are the guidelines we'd like you to follow:

  - [Code of Conduct](#coc)
  - [Question or Problem?](#question)